zacksteel/pyrodiversity/code/YosemiteDemo.md

 fire severity rasters (currently limited to composite burn index) that can be associated with the perimeter shapefile using the fire ID.

-*Demo: There are 17 HUC10 watersheds (black outlines) that intersect Yosemite (green polygon) and 72 fires (semi-transparent grey polygons) that intersect those watersheds between 1985 and 2018.*
+*Demo: There are 10 HUC10 watersheds (black outlines) whose centroids are within Yosemite (green polygon) and 64 fires (semi-transparent grey polygons) that intersect those watersheds between 1985 and 2018.*

 ``` r
 ## read in shapefiles